AdamFiejtek/animals-quiz/README.md

 ## Deploy to GitHub Pages

-The site was deployed to GitHub pages:
+In order to deploy the website with GitHub pages, please use steps as follows:

-1. Go to the GitHub Animal Quiz repository then open settings:
+1. Go to the GitHub Animal Quiz repository then open settings

-2. Select pages:
+2. Select pages

-3. Choose a source to deploy from a branch, then select the main branch and save:
+3. Choose a source to deploy from a branch, then select the main branch and save

 4. Final view - page successfully deployed